YoElvisX/BigData/ERRATA/README.md

 ## Chapter 3

+**Page 23**

+It says "we would increase the corresponding ewight by 2.5" but we actually increase it by 1.5.

 **Page 63**

 A small stylistic issue: The summation symbol at the bottom currently shows $\sum_{i=1}$ but should be either $\sum_{i}$ or $\sum_{i=1}^{n}$.